idealltechnology/Practice_and_test/README.md

 # Very important items :
  `Clean code

-for back-end side we need  : Nodejs - express - nosql db like mongodb ,Jest testing for front-end side we need : React, Redux, HTML5, CSS, Sass, ES6+, jQuery , Jest testing Pattern design
+Pattern design

 Simple but professional

+Our expectations of back-end  : Nodejs - express - nosql db like mongodb ,Jest testing.

+Our expectations of front-end : React or Nextjs, Redux, HTML5, CSS, Sass, ES6+, jQuery , Jest testing

 `

 You can also: